SolidOS/solidos/README.md

 ### SolidOS team instant chat

 In between team meetings, we avidly communicate over at the [gitter SolidOS channel](https://gitter.im/solid/solidos).
-Drop by to chat with us, ask questions or simply say hi.
+Drop by to chat with us, ask questions or simply say 'Hi'.

 ### SolidOS team discussions